IvanYeung0610/Plants-vs-Ants/README.md

 Joshua Liu: I worked on GameLevel and tested ants.
 I worked on changing the sprites instance variables to floats and modified all child classes accordingly.

 Ivan Yeung: I worked on display the plant's cost on the PlantButton.
 I also implemented the suns that fall from sky at a set interval.
 Along with that I created the for loop that removes all ants that have under 1 health.

+5/31:

+Joshua Liu: I worked on making the plantButtons have timers.
+This would make it so that the plants have a cooldown to being placed.